-What to Wear When Running: 7 Steps For Choosing Running Gear For Beginners
+7 Rules For Choosing Running Gear For Beginners – What to Wear When Running

 When running outside you are actually going out and about and will have to fulfil two purposes – working out and looking good!
 So what to wear when running – how to pick the right outfits for running that will make your run comfortable AND that will make you look absolutely sensational?
 Let’s take a look.

-picking the best running gear for beginners – step 1: your feet (Every epic running journey starts with awesome feet)
+step No. 1 for picking the best running gear for beginners: mind your feet (Every epic running journey starts with awesome feet)

 What to wear on your feet when running?
 Running shoes and socks, of course!